-Congenitally missing teeth, delayed tooth formation and eruption can occur.
+Congenitally missing teeth, delayed tooth formation, and delayed eruption can occur.
 Primary teeth can be two or three years behind a normal eruption pattern.
-Other problems include impacted teeth and peg shaped teeth, poor formation of tooth enamel, and dental issues that cause increased tooth mobility and early tooth loss.
+Other problems include impacted teeth and peg-shaped teeth, poor formation of tooth enamel, and dental issues that cause increased tooth mobility and early tooth loss.

 Caring for Down syndrome Patients in the Prosthodontic Practice

 The prosthodontist treats the whole patient.
-During the first visit, the doctor performs a comprehensive evaluation prior to providing any dental hygiene treatment with a thorough risk assessment.
-This evaluation includes a review of the patient’s medical and dental history, medication list, and analysis of mental capabilities, communication, mobility and self-care skills.
+During the first visit, the doctor performs a comprehensive evaluation before providing any dental hygiene treatment with a thorough risk assessment.
+This evaluation includes a review of the patient’s medical and dental history, medication list, and analysis of mental capabilities, communication, mobility, and self-care skills.

 Poor oral hygiene and malocclusion can contribute to periodontal disease.
-Oral hygiene instruction is needed, along with ongoing support from caregivers, to help improve the Down syndrome patient’s oral health.
-Use of mouth rinses and disclosing agents can help to motivate the patient to brush thoroughly.
+Oral hygiene instructions, along with ongoing support from caregivers, to help improve the Down syndrome patient’s oral health.
+Mouth rinses and disclosing agents can help to motivate the patient to brush thoroughly.
 Ongoing management with professional oral hygiene cleanings can help the patient maintain a healthy mouth.

-Preventive care is important for individuals with Down syndrome, and includes home-care instruction.
-One study found that patients and caregivers who learned effective daily home-care strategies were able to control and even eliminate gingival and periodontal issues.
-Oral hygiene was most effective when these individuals were regularly helped by another person.
+Preventive care is important for people with Down syndrome and includes home-care instruction.
+One study found that patients and caregivers who learned effective daily home-care strategies could control and even eliminate gingival and periodontal problems.
+Oral hygiene was most effective when another person helped them with oral hygiene.

 Addressing and Discussing a Person Who Has Down syndrome

-The information below applies to dental and medical staff as well as the public at large.
+The information below applies to dental and medical staff and the public at large.
 This information comes from the Global Down Syndrome Foundation website.

 Labels can be hurtful and dehumanizing.
-In the past, people with Down syndrome were labeled “handicapped and mentally retarded” by society and the medical profession.
+In the past, society and the medical profession labeled people with Down syndrome as “handicapped and mentally retarded.”

 People who are differently-abled and their families have a lot to offer society.
 Down syndrome is not a disease but rather a genetic condition.
 For this reason, some families take offense to the following terms being used in conjunction with Down syndrome: